RSE-Sheffield/RSE-Sheffield.github.io/pages/community/resources-and-equipment/index.md

 The RSE group and Department of Computer Science has access to a set of private nodes in Bessemer (GPU and big memory nodes) which we use for delivering HPC projects and occasionally to provide access for collaborators.

-### JADE Tier 2 GPU cluster

-The Joint Academic Data Science Endeavour (JADE) is the largest GPU facility in the UK supporting world-leading research in machine learning.
-The computational hub will harness the capabilities of the NVIDIA DGX-1 Deep Learning System and comprise of 22 servers, each containing 8 of the newest NVIDIA Tesla P100 GPUs linked by NVIDIA's NV link interconnect technology.
-The new JADE facility aims to address the gap between university systems and access to national HPC services.
-This will drive forward innovation in machine learning, identifying new applications and insights in to research challenges.

-The RSE group director (Paul Richmond) is a co-investigator in the [EPSRC Tier 2 JADE system](https://www.jade.ac.uk/).
-As such members of the University of Sheffield are able to access this resource for free (for use with deep learning research).
-Please [contact us](/contact/) for more information on accessing this resource.

 ### Cloud Computing